slatedocs/slate/source/includes/_endpoint-variable.md

-alias | string | More machine-friendly, traditional name for a variable description | string | Optional longer string id | string | Immutable internal identifier notes | string | Optional internal notes for a variables.
-Same for all users. discarded | boolean | Whether the variable should be hidden from most views; default: false derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name, one of "numeric", "text", "categorical", "datetime", "categorical_array", or "multiple_response" subvariables | array of URLs | For arrays, array of (ordered) references to subvariables subvariables_catalog | URL | For arrays, link to a Shoji Catalog of subvariables resolution | string | Present in datetime variables.
-Current resolution of data rollup_resolution | string | Present in datetime variables.
-Resolution used for rolled up summaries geodata | URL | Present only in variables that have geodata associated.
-Points to the catalog of geodata related to this variable. uniform_basis | boolean | Whether each subvariable should be considered the same length as the total array.
-Only on `multiple_response`.
+alias | string | More machine-friendly, traditional name for a variable description | string | Optional longer string id | string | Immutable internal identifier notes | string | Optional internal notes for a variable discarded | boolean | Whether the variable should be hidden from most views; default: false derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name, one of "numeric", "text", "categorical", "datetime", "categorical_array", or "multiple_response" subvariables | array of URLs | For arrays, array of (ordered) references to subvariables subvariables_catalog | URL | For arrays, link to a Shoji Catalog of subvariables resolution | string | Present in datetime variables; current resolution of data rollup_resolution | string | Present in datetime variables; resolution used for rolled up summaries geodata | URL | Present only in variables that have geodata associated; points to the catalog of geodata related to this variable uniform_basis | boolean | Whether each subvariable should be considered the same length as the total array.
+Only on `multiple_response`